How to Calculate Diameter of a Binary Tree (Naïve vs Optimized Approach Explained)

 What Is A Binary Tree (BT) In Data Structures?

-Binary Tree (BT) In Data Structures
+Binary Tree (BT) visual representation In Data Structures

 Key Concepts:

-• Root Node Or Parent Node: The Root is the Main Node in the Binary Tree concept.
+• Root Node or Parent Node: The Root is the Main Node in the Binary Tree concept.
 With the Root, the Left Subtree and Right Subtree are attached.
 The Root is present in the Middle and the Topmost position.

-• Left Child Of Root: The Left Child of the Root is considered the Root of the Left Subtree.
-That means, from the Left Child of the Root, the entire Left Subtree is defined and if you want to go inside the Left Subtree, you have to use this Left Child.
+• Left Child of Root: The Left Child of the Root is considered the Root of the Left Subtree.
+That means, from the Left Child of the Root, the entire Left Subtree is defined, and if you want to go inside the Left Subtree, you have to use this Left Child.

 • Edges: Edges are the Lines by which the Nodes in a tree are connected.
 The Edges play an important role in finding the diameter of the tree.
 We have to compute the number of edges between two nodes to get the length of the longest path.